 Getting arrested during divorce can lead to issues, such as losing custody of your children.
 Criminal law often goes hand in hand with family law.
 Emotions can go high during a divorce, and sometimes it brings out the worst in people.

-I hope none of our family law clients ever need this article, but if you do, here is an explaination of criminal law in Canada.
+I hope none of our family law clients ever need this article, but if you do, here is an explanation of criminal law in Canada.

-The Criminal Code of Canada, a federal legislation, provides three kinds of offences:
+The Criminal Code of Canada, federal legislation, provides three kinds of offences:

 - Summary Conviction offences

 Every offence has a different set of penalties and there are different ways to deal with each offence.
 Therefore, it is very important that the accused should have representation of a criminal lawyer who has a working knowledge of the court’s processes and also of relevant legislation.

 Whenever a person is charged with an offence or offence, a document is sworn which is called “Information“.
 This information sets out all the charges laid against the accused person.
 There is a process to swear the information, but it is beyond the scope of this article.
 In this article, I shall discuss three kinds of offences, listed in the Criminal Code of Canada and how they are dealt with under the law.

 Getting Arrested During Divorce and Different Offense Types

 Summary conviction offences, such as causing a disturbance, are the less serious offences and warrant the lowest penalties or sometimes the Crown offers diversion.
 A legal course to resolve the charge (s) without getting a criminal record.